0LNetworkCommunity/documentation/docs/archive/proposals/the-0l-network-constitution.md

 This document is intended as an exposition of shared values at the heart of the 0L Network Community.
-The principles espoused herein are provided as a framework for decisions at a macro level and have been drafted to inform the decision process and provide a foundation to facilitate consistent and rational decision\-making.
+The principles espoused herein are provided as a framework for decisions at a macro level and have been drafted to inform the decision process and provide a foundation to facilitate consistent and rational decision-making.
 This Constitution should be treated as a living document that is extensible – within the framework of our core values – as the community grows.